- Birth Control Slideshow Pictures

 Since diaphragms are only available with a prescription, a woman must see a health care practitioner to have a diaphragm properly fitted (they come in a range of sizes), and to learn proper insertion techniques.
 There are no known long-term health risks associated with using the diaphragm and spermicide method of birth control.
 Some women may find spermicides to be irritating, but changing brands of spermicides may help.
 There is also an increased risk of urinary tract infections with diaphragm use.
 One possible reason is that the diaphragm puts increased pressure on the urethra or the spermicide may contribute to irritation leading to infection.
 (The cervical cap is not associated with increases in urinary tract infections.)

 The diaphragm may be appealing to women because it offers a safe temporary (not permanent) birth control that is under her control.

 When the diaphragm and spermicide are used correctly, they are thought to have over an 82% success rate (18 pregnancies/100 women per year).
-To ensure protection, it is important that the diaphragm be checked after every use for rips or holes (this is best done by holding the diaphragm up to the light).
-Also, the fit of the diaphragm should be checked annually, after every pregnancy, and after significant weight loss.
+To ensure protection, it is important to check the diaphragm after every use for rips or holes after each usage.
+This is best accomplished by filling the diaphragm with water and then holding it up to the light to observe for leakage.
+Also, the fit of the diaphragm should be checked annually, following pregnancy, and after significant weight loss.

-Using a diaphragm does not protect a woman from sexually transmitted infections, although the spermicide does give partial protection against gonorrhea and Chlamydia.
-It can, however, be used with condoms to offer some protection against sexually transmitted diseases (STDs).
+Using a diaphragm does not confer protection against sexually transmitted infections, although the spermicide does give partial protection against gonorrhea and Chlamydia.
+It can, however, be used with condoms in order to confer some protection against sexually transmitted diseases (STDs).